yewtc/osdc-2023-01-perl/README.md

 ```
-sh-keygen  Add public key to GitHub in User setting area
+ssh-keygen  Add public key to GitHub in User setting area
 ```